verdaccio/verdaccio/website/translated_docs/zh-TW/plugins.md

 ### Middleware Configuration

 This is an example how to set up a middleware plugin.
+This is an example how to set up a middleware plugin.
 All middleware plugins must be defined in the **middlewares** namespace.

 ```yaml
 middlewares: